Pushing an App

-For more information about the lifecycle of an app, see the Application Container Lifecycle topic.
+For information about the lifecycle of an app, see App Container Lifecycle

-Before you deploy your app to Cloud Foundry, make sure that:
+Before you push your app to PWS, make sure that:

 Your app is cloud-ready.
-Cloud Foundry behaviors related to file storage, HTTP sessions, and port usage may require modifications to your app.
+PWS behaviors related to file storage, HTTP sessions, and port usage may require modifications to your app.
 For help preparing your app to be pushed to PWS, see:

 All required app resources are uploaded.
 For example, you may need to include a database driver.

-- The API endpoint for your Cloud Foundry instance.
+- The API endpoint for your PWS installation.
 Also known as the target

 URL, this is